History of the Newfoundland Republic Flag

 The Donovan family of Bonavista has a rich history tied to the flag.
 Patricia Donovan recounts, “My great-grandfather was one of the first to raise the Newfoundland Republic flag during the early 20th century.
 It was a time of political upheaval, and for our family, the flag symbolized hope and a new beginning.”

 Similarly, the Walsh family in Harbour Grace has preserved a century-old flag that was passed down through generations.
 Michael Walsh explains, “This flag has been in our family for over 100 years.
 It was originally flown by my great-uncle during the 1920s.
-For us, it’s a cherished heirloom that embodies our family’s legacy and the history of Newfoundland.”
+For us, its a cherished heirloom that embodies our family’s legacy and the history of Newfoundland.”

 Views from Local Artists and Designers